go-vela/docs/versioned_docs/version-0.26/usage/plugins/index.md

 ## Secret

 :::warning
-Secret plugins are configured with an allow list of available images via an administator on installation.
+Secret plugins are configured with an allow list of available images via an administrator on installation.
 To know which secret plugins are available for your Vela installation, we recommend consulting your system administrators.
 :::

 Secret plugins are designed to be used to read secrets in volumes within the Vela workspace.
 When a secret plugin runs the plugin should write data to the custom Vela mount (`/vela/secrets/`) as key/value pairs.
 Secret plugins configuration works via environment variables that pass data from pipeline to the container at runtime.